£0.00

 Animal products such as leather, fur, and wool in fashion reveal endless scandals of animal exploitation and abuse.

-What Are the 10 Worst Fast Fashion Companies in 2023?
+Worst Fast Fashion Companies to Avoid

-2. Boohoo
+Boohoo

 British fashion retailer Boohoo has been growing fast over the past decade.